joao-vitor-costa/spring-event/README.md

 # spring-event
 Spring Boot Application Events Explained.
-To “listen” to an event, we can always write the “listener” to an event as another method within the source of the event, but this will tightly couple the event source to the logic of the listener
+To “listen” to an event, we can always write the “listener” to an event as another method within the source of the event, but this will tightly couple the event source to the logic of the listener.

+credits: com.pragmatists.blog